Tap-And-Buy/Tap-And-Buy-/docs/prd.md

 - Login with registered credentials
 - Logout confirmation: When customer clicks logout button, a confirmation popup appears asking'Are you sure you want to logout?' with Yes/No options.
 Logout only proceeds if Yes is selected.

+**Password Recovery and Reset:**
+- **Forgot Password Flow:**
+  - When a user initiates 'Forgot Current Password' or similar password recovery flow, the application immediately sends a randomly generated temporary password to the user's registered email address.
+  - **The application must NOT display or notify the user of the temporary password within the app interface** (i.e., do not show it on the screen, in a push notification, or in an in-app message).
+  - Upon successful email transmission, display a clear message to the user:'A temporary password has been sent to your registered email.
+Please check your inbox to proceed.'
+  - User can login with the temporary password received via email and optionally change it by copying the temporary password into the 'current password' field and creating a new password.

 **Capabilities:**
 - Browse and search products with search history display
 - Search icon displayed inside the search bar
 - Search recommendations: When searching for products (e.g., 'soap stand'), display recommended search titles (both newly added and older products) related to the query under the search bar
 - Intelligent search results: Display products matching search queries (e.g., 'products under 50 rupees' shows items under₹50).
 If search is unrelated, analyze and display relevant products.
 If no products found, display message: 'No product was found'\n- Search results display promptly without indefinite loading
-- View product details (images, description, price, offers)
-- Product Image Navigation: For products with 2 or more images, display navigation arrows with optimized image loading (transition time under 1 second):\n  - When viewing the first image: Show right arrow at the right center side of the image
+- View product details (images, description, price, offers)\n- Product Image Navigation: For products with 2 or more images, display navigation arrows with optimized image loading (transition time under 1 second):\n  - When viewing the first image: Show right arrow at the right center side of the image
   - When viewing middle images (2nd, 3rd, etc.): Show both left and right arrows at the left and right center sides of the image
   - When viewing the last image: Show left arrow at the left center side of the image
 - Arrows should be clearly visible and positioned at the vertical center of the image
 - Share products via share button on product page
-- Add products to wishlist by clicking heart icon on product page
+- Add products to wishlist by clicking heart icon on product page (requires login)
 - View and manage wishlist items from Account page
-- Add products to cart or use'Buy Now' option\n- Add and manage multiple delivery addresses
+- Add products to cart or use'Buy Now' option (requires login)
-- Select delivery address during checkout
-- Make prepaid payments only\n- View order history and order details with unique Order ID and timestamp
+- Add and manage multiple delivery addresses\n- Select delivery address during checkout\n- Make prepaid payments only\n- View order history and order details with unique Order ID and timestamp
 - Track order status\n- Submit return requests for damaged products (within 12 hours of delivery)
-- Submit order cancellation requests\n- Password Management: Access password management in Account Settings with the following options:
+- Submit order cancellation requests
+- Password Management: Access password management in Account Settings with the following options:
   - Change password by entering current password, new password, and confirm new password\n  - Forgot Password option: Displays below the current password field.
 When clicked, shows popup message: 'We will send you a changed random password to your email.
 Do you want to reset your password?'
-  - If user confirms, system generates and sends a random password (mix of letters and numbers) to registered email\n  - User can login with the random password and optionally change it by copying the random password into the 'current password' field and creating a new password
+  - If user confirms, system generates and sends a random password (mix of letters and numbers) to registered email (NOT displayed in-app)
+  - User can login with the random password and optionally change it by copying the random password into the 'current password' field and creating a new password
 - Update account details with OTP verification
 - Use in-app chatbot for order inquiries
 - Receive email notifications for all order status changes and account activities
-- **Receive in-app push notifications for order updates, promotional offers, and important announcements**
+- Receive in-app push notifications for order updates, promotional offers, and important announcements
-- **Manage notification preferences in Account Settings**
+- Manage notification preferences in Account Settings

----
+\n---

 ## 3. Website Features

 ### 3.1 Bottom Navigation Menu
 - **Home:** Featured products (30 products displayed vertically in two rows on mobile, four rows on laptop/desktop/tablet), recently viewed products (10 products displayed horizontally with horizontal scrolling)\n- **Categories:** Browse products by category (displayed horizontally with horizontal scrolling, clicking category shows products in 2 rows on mobile, 4 rows on other devices)
-- **Cart:** View added items, quantities, and proceed to checkout
+- **Cart:** View added items, quantities, and proceed to checkout (requires login if not authenticated)
-- **Account:** Login, profile management, order history, saved addresses, wishlist access, password management, notification preferences
+- **Account:** Login, profile management, order history, saved addresses, wishlist access, password management, notification preferences (requires login if not authenticated)
 - **Customer Care:** Order inquiries and support\n\n### 3.2 Product Management
 - Admin can add product categories with one category image upload for visual identification
 - Admin can add products with up to 5 image uploads per product